jarusll/the-logs/index.md

 I will be doing BSTs and Linked lists tomorrow.
 I am going to treat myself with icecream.

+Leetcode still did that thing of passing Wrong Answer verdict for a working solution.
+I do not know what the issue is and I cannot do anything about it.

 # 2022-04-29

 Solved 2 problems in morning.